Universally unique identifier: Version 2 (date-time and MAC address, DCE security version)

-RFC 4122 reserves version 2 for "DCE security" UUIDs; but it does not provide any details.
+RFC 9562 reserves version 2 for "DCE security" UUIDs; but it does not provide any details.
 For this reason, many UUID implementations omit version 2.
 However, the specification of version-2 UUIDs is provided by the DCE 1.1 Authentication and Security Services specification.

 Version-2 UUIDs are similar to version 1, except that the least significant 8 bits of the clock sequence are replaced by a "local domain" number, and the least significant 32 bits of the timestamp are replaced by an integer identifier meaningful within the specified local domain.
 On POSIX systems, local-domain numbers 0 and 1 are for user ids (UIDs) and group ids (GIDs) respectively, and other local-domain numbers are site-defined.
 On non-POSIX systems, all local domain numbers are site-defined.

 The ability to include a 40-bit domain/identifier in the UUID comes with a tradeoff.
 On the one hand, 40 bits allow about 1 trillion domain/identifier values per node ID.
 On the other hand, with the clock value truncated to the 28 most significant bits, compared to 60 bits in version 1, the clock in a version 2 UUID will "tick" only once every 429.49 seconds, a little more than 7 minutes, as opposed to every 100 nanoseconds for version 1.
 And with a clock sequence of only 6 bits, compared to 14 bits in version 1, only 64 unique UUIDs per node/domain/identifier can be generated per 7-minute clock tick, compared to 16,384 clock sequence values for version 1.
-Thus, Version 2 may not be suitable for cases where UUIDs are required, per node/domain/identifier, at a rate exceeding about one every seven minutes.